 - In Fairy Tail, after the Grand Magic Games draw to a close and the dragons are brought back from 400 years in the past through the Eclipse, the heroes start dropping like flies while trying to fight them.
-Seeing this, Ultear pulls a Heroic Sacrifice by casting a spell that brings back time at the cost of the rest of her own time.
+Seeing this, Ultear pulls a Heroic Sacrifice by casting a spell that turns back time at the cost of the rest of her own time.
 It turns out this is only enough to rewind time by one minute...
 But it also turns out that everyone in the world is able to remember that one minute, which allows the ill-fated heroes to dodge their own deaths and predict their enemies' movements, effectively turning the tide of battle.

 - Hatou from Murasakiiro No Qualia can share memories, experience and knowledge with her selves from parallel worlds.